chenx/oj/algorithms/topological_sorting.md

+# Topological sorting

 A topological sort for a directed acyclic graph (DAG) is a linear ordering of vertices such that for every directed edge \(u \to v\), vertex \(u\) comes before \(v\).
-It is used to schedule tasks with dependencies (e.g., project management, build systems), ensuring all tasks appear only after their dependencies.This video provides a visual explanation of topological sorting:57sTopological Sorting Visually ExplainedHello ByteYouTube• May 15, 2025Key ConceptsApplicability: Only possible for Directed Acyclic Graphs (DAGs).
-If a graph has a cycle, no topological ordering exists.Multiple Orderings: A single graph can have more than one valid topological sort.Complexity: Linear time complexity of \(O(V + E)\), where \(V\) is vertices and \(E\) is edges.Topological Sort AlgorithmsKahn's Algorithm (BFS-based):Calculate the in-degree (incoming edges) for each vertex.Initialize a queue with all vertices having an in-degree of 0.Remove vertices from the queue, add them to the ordering, and decrease the in-degree of their neighbors.If a neighbor's in-degree becomes 0, add it to the queue.DFS-based Algorithm:Perform a Depth First Search (DFS) traversal from every unvisited vertex.For each node, recursively visit all its unvisited neighbors.After visiting all neighbors, push the current node onto a stack.Finally, pop elements from the stack for the topological order.
+It is used to schedule tasks with dependencies (e.g., project management, build systems), ensuring all tasks appear only after their dependencies.

+## Key Concepts

+- Applicability: Only possible for Directed Acyclic Graphs (DAGs).
+If a graph has a cycle, no topological ordering exists.
+- Multiple Orderings: A single graph can have more than one valid topological sort.
+- Complexity: Linear time complexity of \(O(V + E)\), where \(V\) is vertices and \(E\) is edges.

+## Topological Sort Algorithms

+### Kahn's Algorithm (BFS-based):

+- Calculate the in-degree (incoming edges) for each vertex.
+- Initialize a queue with all vertices having an in-degree of 0.
+- Remove vertices from the queue, add them to the ordering, and decrease the in-degree of their neighbors.
+- If a neighbor's in-degree becomes 0, add it to the queue.

+### DFS-based Algorithm:

+- Perform a Depth First Search (DFS) traversal from every unvisited vertex.
+- For each node, recursively visit all its unvisited neighbors.
+- After visiting all neighbors, push the current node onto a stack.
+- Finally, pop elements from the stack for the topological order.